Stand Watie: Later life

 After the treaty signing, Watie had gone into exile in the Choctaw Nation.
 Shortly after Downing's election, he returned to the Cherokee.
 Watie tried to stay out of politics and rebuild his fortunes.
 He returned to Honey Creek, where he died on September 9, 1871.
 Watie was buried in the old Ridge Cemetery, later called Polson's Cemetery, in what is now Delaware County, Oklahoma, as a citizen of the Cherokee Nation.

 Personal life

 After moving to Indian Territory, Stand Watie married Sarah Bell on September 18, 1842.
 Their families had been long-time friends.
 They had three sons: Saladin, Solon and Cumiska, and two daughters, Minnee and Jacqueline.
 Saladin died while the family was living at Mount Tabor / Bellview, Texas (the home of his in-laws the Bells) in 1868, while Solon died during the following year.
 Both daughters died not long after their father.
 Sarah died in 1884.
 One source states that Stand Watie married four women: Eleanor Looney, Elizabeth Fields, Isabella Hicks, and Sarah Caroline Bell.
 His child with Elizabeth Fields was stillborn in 1836.
-Watie and Sarah Bell married in 1842.
-They had three sons and two daughters, but there were no grandchildren.